-FALLING OBJECTS Falling objects can kill or seriously injure someone either working below or passing members of the public.
-You need to ensure that skips and chutes are used and properly placed.
-Also scaffolding should be secured to avoid items falling by having the scaffolding wrapped or using some other means.
-Be extra cautious and ensure a chin strap is worn with your in windy conditions and ensure a chin strap is worn with your head protection.
+Falling objects can kill or seriously injure someone either working below or passing members of the public.
+You need to ensure that any tools are secured in pouches or some other safe means.
+If using scaffolding it should be secured to avoid items falling by having the scaffolding wrapped or using some other means.

+Be extra cautious in windy conditions and ensure a chin strap is worn with your head protection.